KalyaniGunnam/backend-learnings/notes/02-why-java-is-the-best-choice.md

 Backend technologies like Java, Python or .NET implement this logic.

-*Key Point:* The frontend remains consistent (HTML, CSS, JavaScript), but the backend technology determines the application's behavior.

 # Full-Stack Developer Specializations
 Your title as a full-stack developer depends on the backend technology you specialize in.
 - **Java Full-Stack Developer**: Backend development is done using Java (often with frameworks like Spring or Hibernate).